 Program Structure

-To complete the Master's program, a student has to collect 120 credit points (CPs).
-We suggest taking about 30 CPs each semester.
+To complete the Master's program, a student must earn 120 credit points (CPs).
+It is recommended to take approximately 30 CPs per semester.

 Compulsory - 15 CP